maxCut/pokemon_infinity/README.md

 ## Known Bugs:
 * 1 in 30 chance of spawning inside a tree, restricting all movement.
-* walking left may create white space on the first column
 * Gotta ask again on prompt